quire-io/guide/_docs/permission-01-organization-permission.md

 **Guest** - Can only read the organization.

-Learn more details on Organization Permission at our [blog post](https://quire.io/blog/p/Roles-&-Permissions-in-Quire.html).
+Learn more details on Organization Permission in our [blog post](https://quire.io/blog/p/Roles-&-Permissions-in-Quire.html).
 {: .notice}